 Researchers have tried to determine how sugar causes inflammation.
 Sugar stimulates the production of free fatty acids in the liver.
 When the body digests these free fatty acids, the resulting compounds can trigger inflammatory processes.

 Different kinds of sugar may contribute more or less to inflammation.
 For instance, some research has suggested that fructose may cause more inflammation than glucose.
-However, a systematic review found no difference in inflammation from fructose and glucose, so more research is needed.
+However, a

 Also, the researchers saw no differences in inflammatory factors between the groups that consumed high fructose corn syrup vs. sucrose.
 The sample sizes were small, and the quality of the studies was low, so more research is necessary to confirm these findings.

-People may develop the following common signs and symptoms from chronic inflammation:
+People may develop the following

 - depression, anxiety, and other mood disorders